Knowledge graphSettings

 LIMIT 50;

-• Ordering: TIMEUUID or Snowflake ID guarantee order
+• Ordering: TIMEUUID or Snowflake ID help reconstruct one clear sequence of events.

 SET user:{user_id}:last_active {timestamp}